roryp/copilotdemo/copilot-prompts.md

    - **`AlbumApplication.java`**: The main application class to run the Spring Boot application.
    - **`AlbumController.java`**: A REST controller with specified endpoints.
    - **`Album.java`**: An entity class representing an album.
-   - **`DemoClass.java`**: a Java class demonstrating the usage of various JDK features from JDK 8 to JDK 22.
+   - **`DemoClass.java`**: A Java class demonstrating the usage of various JDK features from JDK 8 to JDK 22.

 ### Requirements:
 1. **`pom.xml`** should: